omnilaboratory/OmniBOLT-spec/OmniBOLT-05-Atomic-Swap-among-Channels.md

   * [`u64`:`hashed_R`]: Hash(R).
   * [`u64`:`time_locker`]: For example, 2 days, which must be less than the `time_locker` in message `swap`.

 Bob in `channel_id_to` has to monitor the `transaction_id` in channel `channel_id_from`, to see whether or not the corresponding transactions, like RD, HED, HTRD, etc, have been correctly created.
-After he validates the transactions, he will create HTLSC according to the arguments `amount` in channel `channel_id_to`, and then reply Alice with message `swap_accepted`.
+After he validates the transactions, he will create HTLSC according to the arguments `amount` in channel `channel_id_to` and then reply to Alice with the message `swap_accepted`.

 Alice receives the message `swap_accepted`.
 If anything is not exactly correct, Alice will not send R to get her assets in `channel_id_to`, hence Bob is not able to get this asset in `channel_id_from`.
 After a timeframe, the two channels revock to their previous state.

 ## Remark
-Atomic swap is a foundation of lots of blockchain applications.
-[Next chapter](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-06-Mortgage-Loan-Contracts-for-Crypto-Assets.md) will see some examples, which are intuitive and will help our readers to build much more complex applications for real world businesses.
+Atomic swap is the foundation of lots of blockchain applications.
+[Next chapter](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-06-Mortgage-Loan-Contracts-for-Crypto-Assets.md) will see some examples, which are intuitive and will help our readers to build much more complex applications for real-world businesses.